Description

 Limitations:

 - There is currently no water or power on the land.
-If necessary, we may be able to install a well or power.
+However, if we find the right folks, we would seriously consider installing a well and power.

 - There are no structures on the land currently.